Going over in July and looking for a place to stay, things to see and do.

 There has been a response on Twitter from andywhittle

 art'hotel, very nice, right on the river bank over 7 years ago

 I think Andy was talking about this hotel:

 F: +36 (1) 487 9488

->

-> about €85.00 for a single room about 7 years ago
+about €85.00 for a single room over 7 years ago

->

-> Szia!
+Szia!
 I live in Budapest and I am sure this is very late, but that depends on what you want to be centered by.